jlpteaching/gem5-assignment-template/assignment-4/assignment.md

 Moreover, think of how **a**verage **m**emory **a**ccess **t**ime (**AMAT**) could help you explain your results.
 I also recommend thinking about how the access pattern could influence memory access time.

-For this step, you will run **6 configurations** in total.
+The stats that are most useful will be:

+- `board.cache_hierarchy.ruby_system.l1_controllers.L1Dcache.m_demand_hits`
+- `board.cache_hierarchy.ruby_system.l1_controllers.L1Dcache.m_demand_misses`
+- `board.cache_hierarchy.ruby_system.l1_controllers.L1Dcache.m_demand_accesses`
+- `board.cache_hierarchy.ruby_system.l2_controllers0.L2cache.m_demand_hits`
+- `board.cache_hierarchy.ruby_system.l2_controllers0.L2cache.m_demand_misses`
+- `board.cache_hierarchy.ruby_system.l2_controllers0.L2cache.m_demand_accesses`

+> Note: There are four L2 controllers, but they represent different banks of the same cache.
+The miss ratio should be the same for all of them.

-### Step III: Finding an optimal setup
+### Step III: Comparing cache size effects

-In this step, you will use your conclusions in the last step to predict a combination of blocking scheme and cache hierarchy that performs best.
+Now, run the same workloads on the `LargeCache` hierarchy.

-In your report, answer the following questions.
+In your report answer the following questions.

-1. What combination of a blocking scheme and cache hierarchy will perform best?
-In your answer describe your approach for finding this combination.
-Remember, don't exhaustively search, but try to use the information and the statistics from the previous step to find the best combination.
-2. Between the size and the latency of the caches which one did you find has a more significant effect?
+1. Which blocking schemes benefit the most from the larger cache?
+2. Why does the non-blocked implementation not benefit as much from the larger cache?

-### Step IV: Running on native hardware
+### Next steps (required 201A, extra credit 154B): Running on native hardware

 Now, run the matrix multiply workloads on some real hardware (not gem5).
 Use the codespace to run the experiments.